-Manufacturing Is the First Step in Affordable Wind
+Manufacturing Is the First Step in Affordable Wind Energy

-Breaking Down the Manufacturing Process
+The Manufacturing Process